GemmaButcher-dev/freestyle_dance/README.md

     * There is no more than 3 clicks from one point of the site to the end of the navigation to another part of the site.
     * Use of a clear navigation bar, footer and hyperlinks ensure this.
-    * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10 seconds
-      to reduce cognitive overload
-      and automatically reducing the need for an additional button or link to.
+    * Upon submission of the contact form the submission confirmation page automtically redirects to the hompeage after 10     seconds to reduce cognitive overload  and automatically reducing the need for an additional button or link to redirect to homepage.

 7. The feel is engaging and informative.